ioBroker/ioBroker.vis/README.md

       "view" - has a name of actual view
       "wid" - has a name of actual widget
       "wname" - widget name
+	  "widget" - is an object with all data of widget.
+Can be used only in JS part, like {a:a;widget.data.name}
 Note: to use ":" in calculatinos (e.g. in string formula) use "::" instead.

 ## Filters